 - Commenting on some of the top posts in your niche hashtag

-- Going on IG Lives to engage in real-time with your audience
+- Going on IG Lives to engage in real-time with your audience and continue keeping your direct presence alive in the brand

 - Responding to others’ stories or calls to action (CTAs)